snarfed/wordpress-semantic-linkbacks/readme.txt

 = 3.7.4 =
 * Replace `rsvp-invite` property which is not in use with `invite` property and add unit tests
+* Enhance post type returns to include post, page, and sitename

 = 3.7.3 =